Skip to content

 • IPS

-Step 3: Reproduce the test
+Step 3: Reproduce the Test

-Run the test from a defined client:
+The test should be executed from a defined client:

-• Open a website
+• Open website

-• Send a ping
+• Send ping

-• Test a port
+• Test port

-• Start an application
+• Start application

-• Establish a VPN connection
+• Establish VPN connection

-• Download a file
+• Download file

 Then check: